viraltux/ForecastData.jl/README.md

 ```

 # Contributions
-if you would like to contribute new datasets to the package please conside a Pull Request with the following actions:
+if you would like to contribute new datasets to the package please consider a Pull Request with the following actions:
 - Update Artifacts.toml with the new dataset
 - Create a src/[new_dataset].jl file
 - Create a test/[new_dataset].jl file